MariaDB/wordpress-mariadb-health-checks/readme.txt

 MariaDB Health Checks helps you debug your MariaDB database with advanced information from your database.

 - Shows relevant information about the Database, Logs, Locale, Connnections, Character Set and Collation, and Options.
-- Shows a Histogram (7 days by  default) and its data.
+- Shows a graph of the MariaDB average execution time (7 days by default) and its data.
+- Allows enabling of MariaDB optimizer histograms for improved MariaDB performance.
+- Checks that your MariaDB version is still supported.

+== Screenshots ==

+1. Graph of MariaDB average execution time and number of queries
+2. Graph of MariaDB Health Checks Panel

 == Installation ==